oleksandr-andrushchenko/ExamMeFront/README.md

 # TODO

-* Login & Register as in-place (dialogs)
 * Copy category/question
-* AddCategory new props: as icon, target redirect, custom text
-* AddQuestion new props: as icon, target redirect, custom text
 * Question page UI (same as in exam without selection option + comments + question statistic)
 * Multi choice answers?
 Not supported yet but can be created?
-* Load butch exams for AddExam component on http://localhost:8081/categories
 * Completed exams page
 * Subscriptions
 * Keep single choices for the beginning (create/update forms/backend)